sdadha/azureredis-semanticcache/README.md

 # azureredis-semanticcache
-This repo contains code to showcase the semantic caching capabilities available in Azure Redis
+This repo contains code to showcase the semantic caching capabilities available in Azure Redis.
+To run this code you will need to create an Azure OpenAI instance and create model deployments that are capable of handling Chat completions and Embedding API Calls.
+Additionally you will need to create either an Azure Managed Redis Instance or Azure Cache for Redis Enterprise instance of "Enterprise" sku with "RediSearch" moodule enabled.